thephoeron/REDSHIFTNET/README.md

 * Easy integration of shell commands to leverage the full power of linux in your web-apps
 * JSON and XML serialization of data
 * Template-based document generation in multiple export formats
+* Ready-to-use live-updating graphs and widgets
+* Calendars and scheduling tools

 Upcoming Features
 -----------------

-* Separate Admin and End-user front ends
+* Automatically generated edit forms for database table views
-* Front-end source code editing, database and server management
+* Front-end source code editing and server management
 * Userspaces separated into realms, in addition to groups
-* Ready-to-use live-updating graphs and widgets
-* Calendars and scheduling tools

 Installation and Use